Ovarian Cancer

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical and pelvic exam will be done.

-Blood tests will be done to look for certain tumor markers.
+Blood tests will be done to look for signs that point to a tumor.

-Imaging tests will look for tumors and the spreading of cancer.
+Pictures will be done to look for tumors and the spreading of cancer.
 They include:

 • Ultrasound of the pelvic organs